 - Use the intersection points as centers around which to draw arcs between perpendicular construction lines.
 You need to adjust the radii of arcs for each intersection point.
 Three folded surfaces formed by arcs drawn in this manner are shown in the example.
 Those portions of surfaces 1 and 2 which are above the section between points C and E are shown for completeness, but are not actually present.

 Table 4-1 presents strike-and-dip data for points along the following section—see Fig. 4-6.
 The section is vertical and strikes N35E, and folds of the area generally trend NW-SE.

 - Calculate the apparent dip angle and direction in the section at each point; round off apparent dip values to nearest degree.

 ||Example for site A. Map view shows the vertical cross section striking 35-215°.
 Strike-and-dip symbol: strike = 285.
 A = 20° and B = 70°.
 Use the apparent dip formulas: tan AD = tan TD (40) x cos A (20) or tan AD = tan TD (40) x sin B (70).
 You should obtain an apparent dip of 38° (NE).
 Note: apparent dip is always less than true dip and never negative. |

 - Following the method outlined above, construct a sequence of parallel folds as deeply beneath the land surface as possible.

-- Assuming the section has a horizontal and vertical scale of one inch = one mile, how deeply can the parallel fold geometry of this method be extended before a cuspate style develops?
+- Assuming the section has a horizontal and vertical scale of one inch = one mile, how deeply may the parallel fold geometry of this method be extended before a cuspate style develops?

-- From the strike-and-dip data and your fold section, can you determine if the folds are plunging; and if so, are they plunging to the NW or SE?
+- From the strike-and-dip data and your fold section, are you able to determine if the folds are plunging; and if so, are they plunging to the NW or SE?

 |A ||285 ||40 |